Complain about a high hedge

 Once we receive your complaint, we will:

-- acknowledge your complaint within three working days
+- acknowledge it within three working days

 - invite your neighbour to set out their case